spacecloud-io/space-docs/content/essentials/queries/joins.md

 You can join data from **different data sources** by making nested queries.

-These joins work for **any database** even if it is not relational (eg: MongoDB).
+These join work for **any database** even if it is not relational (e.g., MongoDB).

 > **Note:** The joins capability is available only via GraphQL as of now.
-If you instead want to join data from our client SDKs or have some complex join operations, we recommend to make views on your tables and query them as normal tables.
+If you instead want to join data from our client SDKs or have some complex join operations, we recommend to make views on your tables and query them as regular tables.

 ## Same database joins